htdebeer/SVG-cards/README.md

 > interface.

 I agree with David that these cards are beautiful!
-I am grateful for his work and publishing them under an open source licence.
+I am grateful for his work and that he published them under an open source licence.
 However, while playing around with the SVG file containing the cards, I found that using the cards in SVG was not as straightforward as I would have liked.
 For example, I expected the following line,

     <use xlink:href="svg-cards.svg#red_joker" x=40" y="12" />

 to put the red joker card with its top-left corner at (40, 12).
-It does not however, as it takes into account the place of the red joker in the SVG file: the card top-left corner shows up at (207.575, 750.55).
+It does not, as it takes into account the place of the red joker in the SVG file: the card top-left corner shows up at (207.575, 750.55).

 In this fork I translated all cards to set their top-left corner at the origin (0,0).
 After this change, the above USE element works as expected: it places the red joker card's top-left corner at (40, 12).

-For transforming the cards after USEing them, it is good to know that the cards have the following natural dimensions:
+For transforming the cards after using them, it is good to know that the cards have the following natural dimensions:

 - width: 169.075